 - 1/2 teaspoon baking powder

 - 3/4 cup packed light brown sugar

-Place berries in prepared pan.
-Drizzle with lemon juice.
+- Place the berries in prepared pan.
+Drizzle with the lemon juice.

-In a medium bowl, beat butter, brown sugar, and vanilla until well-blended.
-Mix in dry ingredients until mixture resembles crumbs.
-Drop dough evenly on top of berries.
+- In a medium bowl, beat the butter, brown sugar, and vanilla until well-blended.
+Mix in the dry ingredients until mixture resembles crumbs.
+Drop the dough evenly on top of berries.

-Bake for 30 minutes, or until top is lightly browned and fruit is bubbly.
+- Bake for 30 minutes, or until the top is lightly browned and fruit is bubbly.

 If you use any larger berries, such as strawberries, I recommend chopping them to blueberry-sized pieces.

 For feeding a crowd, this recipe is easily doubled to be made in a 9”x 13” dish.